kubedb/docs/docs/guides/qdrant/reconfigure/reconfigure.md

             max_search_threads: 6
 ```

 > **Note:** You can modify multiple fields of your current configuration using `applyConfig`.
 If you don't have any existing config secret, `applyConfig` will create a new secret for you.
+If a config secret already exists, `applyConfig` will merge the new configuration with the existing one.

 Here,